 The CME Coordinator analyzes financial data and develops preliminary reports to forecast financial independence of a prospective program.

 Develops and oversees the entire course budget, expected revenues and expenses, to meet the financial goals of the program.

 The CME Coordinator works in collaboration with faculty to write and submit grant applications to various types of commercial and non-profit supporters to obtain financial support.

-The CME Coordinator has the responsibility of all the above and more, as well as the following aspects of conference coordination:
+The CME Coordinator has the responsibility for all the above and more, as well as the following aspects of conference coordination.

 Conference Infrastructure (Convention Service personnel to prepare food/beverage, when applicable, meeting and exhibitor space layout whether as a live activity or virtual, audiovisual requirements, evaluations and post-activity meetings with activity director).

 Participants (oversee registration aspects, including workshops and other concurrent tracks, and if live only activity, oversee hotel group room block, special guest services, airline and automobile agencies, bus transportation, meal functions and limousine service).

 Proficiency in Microsoft Office Suite (Word, Excel, Power Point, etc.).